-LSD (lysergic acid diethylamide) molecular formula – C20H25N3OLSD is a Schedule 1 drug.
-It has not only a high potential for abuse but also the potential to create grave psychological and/or physical dependence.
+LSD, molecular formula – C20H25N3OLSD is a Schedule 1 drug.
+It has not only a high potential for abuse but also the potential to create grave psychological and physical dependence.

 LSD or lysergic acid diethylamide is a hallucinogen and is considered one of the most potent mood-changing chemicals.
 Lysergic acid is a naturally occurring substance found in ergot, a fungus that thrives on rye and other grains.

-In the late 1940’s, American researchers began using the drug in psychotherapy, simulate mental illness, and treat alcoholism.
-By the late-1960’s, the ill-effects of LSD such as “flashbacks”, convulsions, homicidal impulses and suicidal thoughts surfaced.
+In the late 1940s, American researchers began using the drug in psychotherapy, to simulate mental illness as well as to treat alcoholism.
+By the late-1960’s, the ill-effects of LSD such as “flashbacks”, convulsions, homicidal impulses, and suicidal thoughts began to surface.

 Unlike heroin, cocaine, amphetamine, alcohol, and nicotine, LSD does not produce compulsive drug-seeking behavior.
 However, psychological dependence on lysergic acid diethylamide is possible.
 Regular intake of the drug produces tolerance so that most habitual users progressively take larger doses to get “high”.
 United States law classifies LSD as a controlled substance.

 Screening Cut-Off and Detection Time